-4. Photograph spider webs with your iPhone in the fall
+4. Photograph spider webs with your iPhone in Fall

 Spider webs are clearly visible if it is or has been foggy.
 The droplets make the threads heavy and shine beautifully in the sunlight.
 Photograph a spider’s web from up close, so that the background becomes blurred.
 You can focus on the spider web by tapping it on your screen.
 Optionally, you can correct the exposure by swiping your finger up (lighter) or down.

-5. In the fall there is often fog and dew
+5. In Fall there is often fog and dew

 6. Light falling through the leaves in autumn